crate/crate/docs/admin/privileges.rst

-Granting ``Data Query Language (DQL)`` privilege to a user, indicates that this user is allowed to execute ``SELECT``, ``SHOW``, ``REFRESH`` and ``COPY TO`` statements, as well as using the available user defined functions, on the object for which the privilege applies.
+Granting ``Data Query Language (DQL)`` privilege to a user, indicates that this user is allowed to execute ``SELECT``, ``SHOW``, ``REFRESH`` and ``COPY TO`` statements, as well as using the available :ref:`user-defined functions
+<user-defined-functions>`, on the object for which the privilege applies.

 ``DML``